Purdue University Global: Student body

 Approximately 17 percent of Purdue Global's student body are full-time students.
-The demographics of the student population are 65 percent female, 57 percent white, 21 percent black, 12 percent Hispanic, 2 percent Asian, 1 percent Pacific Islander, and 1 percent Native American.
-While the socio-economic diversity of Purdue University is 17 percent, the federal government has not yet reported a diversity number for Purdue Global.
-According to former Purdue Global Chancellor Betty Vandenbosch, more than 28 percent of the student body is affiliated with the military, 52 percent are the first in their family to pursue a higher education degree, and 63 percent have a child or other dependent.
-About 4000 of Purdue Global's students are residents of Indiana.
+The demographics of the student population are 60 percent female, 53 percent white, 18 percent black, 16 percent Hispanic, 3 percent Asian, and 1 percent Native American.
+While the socio-economic diversity of Purdue University is 14 percent, the federal government reports 49 percent socio-economic diversity at Purdue Global.
+According to Purdue Global's website, 28 percent of the student body is affiliated with the military, 49 percent are the first in their family to pursue higher education degree, 83 percent are working while enrolled, and 78 percent are caregivers.

 Military servicemembers and veterans

 In 2019, Purdue Global ranked seventh in Department of Defense Tuition Assistance funding, with 6825 servicemembers using the benefits.
 Total DOD funding was $14,875,918.
 Purdue Global's student body in 2020 included about 7000 servicemembers and 5000 veterans.
-Members of the US Army, National Guard, Reserves, and veterans can obtain an AAS degree in small group management with six courses, a bachelor's degree in liberal studies with seven additional courses and a master's in management with 10 additional courses.
+Members of the US Armed Forces, National Guard, Reserves, and veterans can obtain an AAS degree in small group management in as few as five courses and a BS in Professional Studies with 13 additional courses.
 In 2020, the National Center of Academic Excellence in Cyber Defense Education designated Purdue Global as a member school.
-PG is one of about 200 members.
+In 2023, Purdue Global opened an extension at Vandenberg Space Force Base.
+Purdue Global was No. 8 overall nationally among primarily online universities in the Military Times’ 2023 Best for Vets rankings.